Health, Outreach, Prevention & Education (H.O.P.E.)

 - WIC - The Special Supplemental Nutrition Program for Women, Infants and Children

 The goal of the health educator is to plan and implement quality health education programs for the SNHS community.
 Major emphasis is placed on wellness and health promotion.
+Health education builds peoples' knowledge, skills, and positive attitudes about health.
+Health education teaches about physical, mental, emotional, spiritual, and social health, as well as sexual and reproductive health.
+It motivates people to improve and maintain their health, prevent disease, and reduce risky behaviors.
 Presentations are offered to individuals and small or large groups.
-Prenatal and lactation education services are also available.

 Priority is given to patients in need of dialysis or chemotherapy; and is provided once other resources have been determined ineligible.
 Patients who have Medicaid, will be required to apply for Medicaid transportation.
 Transportation is available to medical appointments at SHNS.
 72 hours advance notice is required.
 It is the patient/client's responsibility to request transportation.